 Large irregular rocks used along shorelines, streambeds, and foundational structures to prevent erosion.

 We sell a tall fescue sod blend that is more drought tolerant than traditional blends.
-It is sold in 2’x 5′ pieces for $9.50 each.
-Please call the Garden Center for availability prior to coming out.
+It is sold in 2’x 5′ pieces.
+Please call the Garden Center for price and availability prior to coming out.

 We also sell bagged grass seed in various sizes.